airspot-dev/krules/OVERVIEW.md

 >> device.temp_status
  NORMAL
 ```
-Assigning a value within the NORMAL threshold to tempc, temp_status property will not be changed.
+Assigning a value within the NORMAL range to tempc, temp_status property will not be changed.
 ```python
 >> device.tempc = 28
 >> device.temp_status
 NORMAL
 ```
-On the other hand, it can be seen that, using a value higher than the limits of the NORMAL threshold, the property temp_status will also be modified.
+On the other hand, it can be seen that, using a value higher than the limits of the NORMAL range, the property temp_status will also be modified.
 ```python
 >> device.tempc = 32
 >> device.temp_status